nycmeshnet/docs/content/intro/typical Installs.md

 * In the first category are equipment that "speaks" [AirMAX] (https://dl.ubnt.com/datasheets/airmax/UBNT_DS_airMAX_TDMA.pdf) (called a protocol).
 Some hubs and supernods (that are in effect hubs) have antennas covering a sector, or 360o, that "speak" AirMax.
 To connect to those, you need to install on your roof an antenna that "speaks" that same AirMax language.
 See [Ubiquiti] (/hardware) equipement.
 In addition, some hubs may as well have antennas of the second category.

-* The second category of equipment "speaks" the uses the same wifi as your home router, [802.11] (https://en.wikipedia.org/wiki/IEEE_802.11) (there are sub categories of this protocol 802.11a/b/g/n/ac) see [Mikrotik] (/hardware) equipment.
+* The second category of equipment "speaks" the same wifi as your home router, [802.11] (https://en.wikipedia.org/wiki/IEEE_802.11) (there are sub categories of this protocol 802.11a/b/g/n/ac) see [Mikrotik] (/hardware) equipment.

 *Note: In some cases, such as large buildings we may use fiber to connect but would setup a rooftop "hub" to expand the network to surrounding neighbors. <br>